Iconic bridge views and remarkable light: Inside Annabelle Selldorf’s condo One Domino Square

 All photos courtesy of William Jess Laird

-Architect Annabelle Selldorf’s first residential tower, One Domino Square, features a striking iridescent porcelain tile facade that shifts the appearance of the skyscraper, allowing it to simultaneously stand out and blend in with its Williamsburg surroundings, depending on the light.
+Architect Annabelle Selldorf’s first residential skyscraper, One Domino Square, features a striking iridescent porcelain tile facade that shifts the appearance of the tower, allowing it to simultaneously stand out and blend in with its Williamsburg surroundings, depending on the light.
 Following the launch of sales for the building’s 160 condos last month, new images provide a look inside the residences, which flaunt stunning bridge and skyline views, airy open floorplans, and an abundance of natural light.

 Developed by Two Trees Management, One Domino Square includes a 39-story tower with 160 condos and a 55-story rental with 400 units, the latter of which is the tallest building in Williamsburg.